In this step-by-step tutorial, we are going to take a look at how to split first and last name in excel with detailed examples.

 We’ll use a Substitute formula like below to add multiple spaces (for this example I’m adding 50 blank spaces after Anthony).

 Now, we’ll use the MID formula to extract the middle name like below.

 =MID(SUBSTITUTE(A1,” “,REPT(” “,50),2),FIND(” “,A1),50)

 Let’s add TRIM formula to remove unwanted spaces.

 After all the steps your result will look like this.

-In case if you are building financial models then it’s a good idea to use above explained formulas to separate names in excel.
+In case you are building financial models then it’s a good idea to use above explained formulas to separate names in excel.

 Now it’s your turn to apply this knowledge to your work.
-In case if you have any questions/suggestions please let me know.
+In case you have any questions/suggestions please let me know.